 $ voltadmin shutdown $ voltdb start

 Command logging makes saving and restoring your database easy and automatic.
-You can also save and restore your database manually, if you wish, using snapshots.
+Alternately, if you are using the Community Edition or are not using command logging, you can also save and restore your database using snapshots.

 We can verify that the database was restored by doing some simple SQL queries in our other terminal session: